LarryGF/arch_install/Guide.md

 To check which boot mode your computer supports you can go to your **BIOS** settings (usually pressing `F2`,`F10` or `Del` keys during boot) and looking for the pertinent option.
 If it says `UEFI` you're good to go, some **BIOS** can have a `MBR`, `BIOS` or `Legacy` option that can either mean that they're booting in `BIOS` or that they're booting by default on `UEFI` but if they detect an `MBR/BIOS` setup they'll boot `BIOS` instead, this is up to your motherboard's manufacturer to be honest and you'll have to figure that out on your own.

-Once you have booted into your installation media (you can do this either by going to your **BIOS** settings and changing the boot order and giving your USB top priority or using the option that comes in most computers to select which media to boot from) you can check if your system has booted into `UEFI` mode by typing:
+Once you have booted into your installation media (you can do this either by going to your **BIOS** settings and changing the boot order and giving your USB top priority or using the option that comes in most computers to select which media to boot from) don't be scared, it will greet you with an empty prompt, and that will mean it worked.
+Arch don't come with an installer, in this case **you** are the installer, Arch will only provide you with the tool to install it on your system.

+Once you're in the shell, you can check if your system has booted into `UEFI` mode by typing:

 ```bash
 ls /sys/firmware/efi/efivars